okx/okexchain-docs/docs/validators/validators-guide-cli.md

 -->

 Staking is an important basic module supporting DEX’s PoS (Proof of Stake) consensus mechanism.
-It determines the number of block producer sets in each election period according to the total amount of delegated proof of stake accepted by super nodes, and dynamically determines the block order according to the voting power.
-Meanwhile, it also provides necessary support for delegation relationships and information query of super nodes to distribution and gov modules.
+It determines the number of block producer sets in each election period according to the total amount of delegated proof of stake accepted by validators, and dynamically determines the block order according to the voting power.
+Meanwhile, it also provides necessary support for delegation relationships and information query of validators to distribution and gov modules.

 Through staking, you can freely create validators, update validators, delegate proof of stake to trusted validators, cancel delegation from validators that you no longer trust, and re-delegate proof of stake currently delegated to a validator to other validators.